amataj/generator-jhipster/CONTRIBUTING.md

 -   If we suggest changes then

     -   Make the required updates.
-    -   Re-run the JHipster tests on your sample generated project to ensure tests are still passing.
+    -   Re-run the MSX tests on your sample generated project to ensure tests are still passing.
     -   Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

         ```shell